 Carolyne Kauser-AbbottProvencal RecipesSide DishTaste

 This recipe comes from the kitchen at Remember Provence, an online boutique for handcrafted products from the region.
-Prepared in an earthenware casserole, this Provencal Ratatouille recipe enhances the ingredients’ flavours.
+Prepared in an earthenware casserole, this Provençal Ratatouille recipe enhances the flavours of the ingredients.
 Every family in Provence has their own recipe for ratatouille.
 Although the ingredients are generally the same, the herbs, cooking time, and methodology might change slightly.

 Vallauris Pottery French Riviera Casserole Dish

-Serve ratatouille warm as a healthy, tasty side dish to accompany grilled meat or fish.
-Alternatively, serve ratatouille cold with shaved parmesan cheese and bread in hot weather.
+Ratatouille is a healthy, tasty side dish that can accompany grilled meat or fish.
+It can also be served cold with shaved parmesan cheese and bread in hot weather.
 Ratatouille is suitable for vegan diets.

 What to serve with ratatouille?
 You can serve it with a slow-roasted lamb shank confit with honey and rosemary.
 It’s a delight!